cesheridan/textwins/README.md

   * When the receiving window can only be a termwin, the window identifier at the end is omitted, e.g. `tll`

 * **Cardinality conflicts** resolve with the larger scope being in caps -- e.g. `qtt` quits the current termwin, while `qTt` quits all current-tab termwins, and `qTT` quits the entire TAB
-* When 2 different Ex Line commands imply the same map name, the more commonly-used map has priority in getting a map name that is relatively more "intuitive"
+* When 2 different Ex Line commands **imply the same map name**, the more commonly-used map has priority in getting a map name that is relatively more "intuitive"
-* For wintype creation, mnemonics follows Vim convention of referencing window/buffer
+* For **wintype creation**, Ex Line mnemonics follow Vim convention of referencing window/buffer
-* For wintype exits, mnemonics follows Vim convention of not naming the window
+* For **wintype exits**, Ex Line mnemonics follow Vim convention of not naming the window

 # **3 WAYS TO SELECT REFERENCE WINTYPES**